taylor-cook/ise-pyshark/README.md

 # ise-pyshark

 This repository contains the source code for performing custom Deep Packet Inspection (DPI) on observed network traffic and then sharing that contextual data with a Cisco Identity Services Engine (ISE) deployment.
-This tool serves as an **CONCEPT** (non-TAC supported) of how to improve overall profiling efficacy of ISE endpoints via the use of existing API structures.
-This concept relies on deploying 'collectors' throughout a network environment which will receive endpoint traffic, inspect the traffic using the "pyshark" Python library, and then update endpoints within ISE via pxGrid APIs into the endpoint "asset" fields (detailed below).
+This tool is **not an officially supported Cisco tool**, but services to improve overall profiling data of ISE endpoints via the use of existing API structures.
+This concept relies on deploying 'collectors' throughout a network environment which will receive endpoint traffic, inspect the traffic using the "pyshark" Python library, and then update endpoints within ISE via API calls into the ISE Endpoint Database (detailed below).

 The contained code relies on the assumption that various protocols transmitted by endpoints are never seen by ISE due to either due to L3 boundaries or other mechanisms but can be analyzed to provide additional endpoint context.
-This includes better identification of IoT endpoints using UPnP, more precisely identifying endpoints based on User-Agent strings not presented to ISE directly for webauth, and providing more specific details to generic devices already discovered by ISE (ex.
+This includes better identification of IoT endpoints using mDNS, UPnP or other protocols to more precisely identifying endpoints based on attributes like User-Agent strings not presented to ISE directly for webauth, and providing more specific details to generic devices already discovered by ISE (ex.
 Apple Device -> MacBook Air (M1, 2020)).
 An example of this process with various endpoints are provided below:

 ![Example ise-pyshark process](/img/ise-pyshark-ex1.png "Example ise-pyshark process.")
 ![Example ise-pyshark process](/img/ise-pyshark-ex2.png "Example ise-pyshark process.")

 This repository uses pyshark to perform all DPI functions, but other packet inspection technologies are also available (scapy, dpkt).
-This repository leverages the 'pxgrid-util' python library for interactions with ISE.
-More information can be found at [https://developer.cisco.com/codeexchange/github/repo/cisco-pxgrid/python-advanced-examples/]

 The code included in this repository should be deployed on "collectors" throughout a network environment.
 Collectors can be virtual machines (VMs) or even physical workstations as long as they can run Python and have the necessary dependency libraries installed.
 A concept of collector deployment within a network is shown below:
 ![Example collector deployment](/img/collectors.png "Example collector deployment.")

-**NOTE**: This code is a **concept** only, and not an officially supported integration for Cisco ISE and as such, the user assumes all risks associated with deploying this code in a production network.
+**NOTE**: This code is **not an officially supported integration** for Cisco ISE and as such, the user assumes all risks associated with deploying this code in a production network.
 It is recommended to deploy this tool in a test ISE environment and heavily evaluate before considering deployment in production networks.
-This will allow for fine-tuning of protocol analysis an updates via pxGrid.
 If required, demo instances of ISE can be downloaded and installed with 90-Day free trials at [www.cisco.com/go/downloads].

 # Features

-- Cisco ISE pxGrid Account Activation
-- Cert-Based ISE pxGrid Connection
+- Dynamic creation/verification of ISE Endpoint Custom Attributes
-- Local sqlite3 DB caching
-- Dynamic OUI lookups via IEEE
+- Dynamic OUI lookups via IEEE & randomized MAC detection
 - Dynamic User-Agent String Lookup
 - Dynamic Vendor Model and OS Version lookup
-- Randomized MAC detection
-- Weighted certainty factor
+- Weighted certainty factors per attribute
+- Dynamic ISE endpoint lookup/verification
+- Bulk Endpoint API updates (up to 500 endpoints at a time)
 - Supported Protocols
   - mDNS
   - SSDP